 Next, continuing to address not just the Twelve but all believers in all ages, Jesus magnifies His picture of the wolves so that their snarling visages can be seen more clearly, and He points out faces that His followers would never expect to find among their enemies (Matt.
 10:21).
 Among them are some close relatives.
 In the battle between God and Satan, every soldier on God’s side may suffer the grief of seeing loved ones join Satan’s side.
 The enemy he meets in combat may be a brother, a father, or even a child.
 To prepare us for the worst case, Jesus said that evil powers might gain such a hold over our loved one that he might even deliver us to death.
 Church history has proved the prophecy correct.
 Every wave of major persecution has turned brother against brother and parent against child.
 Still today, a convert to Christ in Muslim or Hindu countries might be killed by his own family in defense of what they imagine to be their honor.
 In reality, they are protecting their position in the community.

 But a soldier’s duty is clear.
 He must engage and overcome the enemy wherever he finds him, and he must do so without reckoning the cost.
 Never in human experience has a soldier’s tender feelings been accepted as an excuse for giving the enemy an advantage.
-Likewise in the war for souls, a soldier for Christ who meets opponents in His own family must strive for victory with a zeal unabated by personal loyalties.
+Likewise in spiritual warfare, a soldier for Christ who meets opponents in His own family must strive for victory with a zeal unabated by personal loyalties.
 He wins not by doing them harm.
 Certainly not.
 On the contrary, he always shows them the love of Christ and seeks to recruit them to God’s side in the conflict.
 But if they choose to remain his foes, he cannot let them maneuver him into a position of surrender.
-He must press on, though he risk incurring their hatred, though they threaten him with reprisals, though they actually punish him in one fashion or another.
+He must press on, though he risks their hatred, though they threaten him with reprisals, though they actually punish him in one fashion or another.
 He must press on, showing that he has transferred his loyalty to someone more worthy.

 A Warning as to How Many May Oppose Us